 Health insurance isn’t compulsory when you travel, so you can still go to Asia without any insurance and hope to never get sick, have an accident, lose your luggage or having your flight canceled by a storm.

-However I won’t do it myself.
+However, I won’t do it myself.
 It’s too risky.
 Especially when you consider that a good travel insurance only costs you a couple of USD per day.

 I repeat, if you can’t pay nobody will help you.
-Also, the international hospitals in China (where doctors and nurses can speak English) are often more expensive than hospitals in the U.S.
+Also, international hospitals in China (where doctors and nurses can speak English) are often more expensive than hospitals in the U.S.

 I’ve heard plenty of horror stories of western tourists or expats that were left to die or lose a foot in an Asian hospital because, after being a victim of an accident or bad food poisoning, they didn’t have insurance or enough cash to pay for the emergency treatments they needed.
 Can you afford to pay 5,000 or 10,000 USD cash?